mehulagg/gitlab_test/doc/topics/infrastructure_as_code/index.md

 GitOps is a term originally coined by Weaveworks that meant managing a Kubernetes (K8s) cluster by pushing code to your Git repository.
 In GitOps, a continuous deployment job is started that runs your code, and applies changes to your Kubernetes cluster.
-Since its original inseption, GitOps became a synonym for IaC.
+Since its original inception, GitOps became a synonym for IaC.
 People use it for every type of infrastructure as code project that's executed in a continuous delivery job attached to a Git repo, it's not about Kubernetes management only.